Enteral Feeding at Home: Caregiver Education

 Ensuring that the tube is properly placed is critical to prevent complications.
 Previously, auscultation of air over the stomach was used to determine if the tube was in the stomach versus the airway.
 However, this method is no longer considered effective or safe.
 [7,8] Aspirating gastric contents were also relied upon to determine tube placement; however, that has also proved unreliable since the color of a gastric aspirate could be confused with those of the airways.
 Similarly, gastric pH was unreliable due to the pH of the formula and other concurrent medications.
 Even reviewing markings on the tube itself is not always accurate since tubes can migrate internally while still appearing correct on an outer visualization.
 [7,8]

 Upon initial placement, an x-ray will be used to identify that the tube is correctly positioned in the stomach, and this is the only reliable method of confirming placement.
-However, this is not feasible for a person receiving enteral feeds at home.
+However, this is not feasible for someone receiving enteral feeds at home.
 Currently, the best methods for assessing placement at home are looking at the measurements on the tube and/or measuring from the exposed portion of the tube to the tip and checking the pH.
 [9,10] Placement should be checked with every feed or daily if on continuous feeds.

 Prepare the Formula